-- 1. The Respondent submitted a brief that included three sales comparables located near the subject.
-The time-adjusted sale price of these comparables ranged from \$52.55 to \$97.40 per square foot, resulting in an average sales price of \$68.50 per square foot, within \$5.00 of the assessment of the subject property at \$73.37 per square foot (Exhibit R-1, page 15). - 2.
-Upon questioning the appropriateness of sales comparable number one, the Respondent asked that this sale be ignored, with the result that the average sale price of the remaining two comparables was \$76.47 per square foot. - 3.
-The Respondent provided six equity comparables of properties within a few blocks of the subject property.
-The land assessment of these comparables ranged from \$66.59 to \$69.62 per square foot within \$7.00 of the land assessment of the subject's \$73.37 per square foot (Exhibit R-1, page 16). - 4.
-Upon review of the equity comparables, the Respondent recommended that the land assessment of the subject property be reduced to \$66.70 per square foot. - 5.
-The Respondent requested the Board to accept the recommendation to reduce the 2011 assessment of the subject property from \$562,500 to \$512,500.
+- 1. The Respondent submitted a brief that included two sales comparables located near the subject.
+The time-adjusted sale price of these comparables were \$52.55 and \$97.40 per square foot, resulting in an average sales price of \$74.98 per square foot, supporting the assessment of the subject property at \$65.90 per square foot (Exhibit R-1, page 15). - 2.
+Upon questioning the appropriateness of sales comparable number one, the Respondent asked that this sale be ignored. - 3.
+The Respondent argued that sale number two located two blocks from the subject and in the same Oliver neighbourhood, was a good indication of value. - 4.
+The Respondent stated that MGA section 285 directs the municipality to prepare an assessment annually, and that one year's assessment is not based on the previous year's assessment (Exhibit R-1, page 30). - 5.
+In summary, the Respondent stated that the subject property had been moved into another grouping of properties, and requested that the Board confirm the 2011 assessment of the subject property at \$1,992,000.